Design a site like this with WordPress.com

 Book Review: What Was Your Name Downriver?

-THE WITCHER MEETS TRUE GRIT Evaline Cartwright, a world-weary bounty hunter, and runaway Trivan Esterhazy are newly-met on a riverboat while fleeing the violence of the gold fields, eager for a return to civilization.
-But the frontier isn't done with them yet.
 Beset by the foul magicks of a rogue mage and the schemes of mutinous passengers, the women will have to navigate hostile country together, using wits and weaponry both, to have any chance of reaching their destination alive.

 Book Review: Lagoonfire